IDA-HumanCapital/fife/docs/user_guide.md

 - First column: Time horizons over which the survival probabilities of all individuals observed in the final period of the dataset will be aggregated.
 - Second column: Expected number of individuals retained for each time horizon.
 - Third and fourth columns: Lower and upper two-sided [Chernoff bounds](https://en.wikipedia.org/wiki/Chernoff_bound) to quantify the aggregation uncertainty around the expected number of retained individuals.

+##### Retention_Rates.csv

+- First column: The number of time periods since the earliest period in the data.
+- Second column: The share of individuals observed a given number of periods prior who survived to the corresponding period.
+The number of periods prior is given by the `RETENTION_INTERVAL` configuration parameter.
+- Third column: The model prediction of the corresponding actual retention rate in the second column for periods in the data on which the model was trained.
+- Fourth column: The predicted retention rate for periods in the data on which the model was not trained.
+These periods include periods in the data excluded from training by the `TEST_PERIODS` or `TEST_INTERVALS` configuration parameter and periods beyond those in the data.

 ##### Figures